 I am a lead author of the Intergovernmental Panel on Climate Change’s 2021 Sixth Assessment Report, the U.S. Global Change Research Program’s 2017 Fourth National Climate Assessment and Economic Risks of Climate Change: An American Prospectus.
 I have also served on sea-level rise expert groups for several states and cities.

+From 2021-2023, I served as Founding Co-Director of the Rutgers Office of Climate Action.
 From 2017-2021, I served as director of the Rutgers Institute of Earth, Ocean, and Atmospheric Sciences (EOAS).
 In addition to the Department of Earth & Planetary Sciences and EOAS, I am also a member of the Rutgers Climate Institute and the Rutgers Energy Institute.
 I am affiliated with Rutgers graduate programs in Atmospheric Sciences, Geological Sciences, Oceanography, Statistics, and Planning and Public Policy.

 Prior to joining the Rutgers faculty, I served as a AAAS Science & Technology Policy Fellow in the U.S. Department of Energy’s Office of Policy and International Affairs and as a Science, Technology, and Environmental Policy postdoctoral research fellow at Princeton University.
 I received my Ph.D. in geobiology from Caltech and my undergraduate degree in geophysical sciences from the University of Chicago.